Lars Øystein Ursin

 Background and activities

-Lars Øystein Ursin is Associate Professor and Researcher of Bioethics at the Norwegian University of Science and Technology.
+Lars Øystein Ursin is Associate Professor of Bioethics at the Norwegian University of Science and Technology.

-Current research projects and committee appointments include research ethics, neonatal clinical ethics, biobank and health data ethics, philosophy of death, ethics of biotechnology, animal ethics, and RRI in higher education, basic research and food production.
+Current research projects and committee appointments include the fields of research ethics, neonatal clinical ethics, biobank and health data ethics, philosophy of death, ethics of biotechnology, animal ethics, and RRI in higher education, basic research and food production.

 Current research projects and groups